Friday, October 25, 2024

 Joe was not yet out of my life though.
 A month or so later when I got back from my weekly run, he was waiting for me at the Leaseway lot.
 He was shitfaced and angry.
 He began a tirade about how it was my fault he lost his job because I didn't have his back and the only Teamster gig he could get was as a yard rat moving trailers around.
 Because of me his family was suffering also, blah, blah, blah.

 I had stopped listening.
-I was dead dog tired and all I wanted to do was sleep on a mattress that was in constant motion.
+I was dead dog tired and all I wanted to do was sleep on a mattress that was not in constant motion.
 I told him to shut the fuck up, that what happened to him was his own fault and godammit, get out of my face.

 Then he said, "What did you do with my gun?"